pySourceSDK/ValveFGD/docs/source/quickstart.rst

 Usage
 -----

-Here's a few example usage of fgd-tools
+Here's a few example usage of ValveFGD

 Parsing
 ~~~~~~~